Skills

 InferA: A Smart Assistant for Cosmological Ensemble Data

-Workshops of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC Workshops ’25), St Louis, MO, USA, November 16–21.
-New York, NY: Association for Computing Machinery.
+Workshops of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC Workshops ’25), St. Louis, MO, USA

 Project 3